 Why This Show

 All events take place 10 minutes following the production, approximately at 8:30 p.m. and will run until 9:30 p.m.

-Silversides Theatre Artist Talk w/ author Jennifer Haley
+Silversides Theatre Artist Talk

 Facilitator: Zachary McKendrick

-Digital Governance - Power, Ethics, and Cultural Responsibility
+Digital Governance: Power, Ethics, and Cultural Responsibility

-Facilitator: Paula de Villavicencio
+Facilitator: Paula Nunez de Villavicencio

-Digital Scholarship - Foundations, Futures, and Frictions
+Digital Scholarship: Foundations, Futures, and Frictions

 Facilitator: Zachary McKendrick

-Digital Creativity - Process, Patience, and Performance
+Digital Creativity: Process, Practice, and Performance

-Facilitator(s): Brooke Barnes & Dramaturgy team
+Facilitators: Brooke Barnes & Dramaturgy team

+Why This Show